Tips for Filling Out the 2023-2024 FAFSA

 Review these tips while filling out the FAFSA:

-• Grade level: Entering first-year students, indicate 0 (never attended college/first year undergraduate), even if you have college units earned while in high school.
-Transfer students (including first-year students attending another college or university in spring or fall, estimate your grade level at Pacific, counting transferable units only.
+• Grade level: Entering first-year students, indicate First Year (freshman), even if you have college units earned while in high school.
+Transfer students, estimate your grade level at Pacific, counting transferable units only.

-• First bachelor's degree before July 1 of your incoming year?
-If you will not have a four-year college degree when you enter Pacific, indicate No.
+• First bachelor's degree before starting the 2024-2025 school year?
+If you will not have a four-year college degree (Bachelor’s) when you enter Pacific, indicate No.

-• Federal school code & housing plans: University of the Pacific's School Code is 001329.
+• Federal school code: University of the Pacific's School Code is 001329.

 Verification is a process in which the U.S. Department of Education requires schools to collect documents to verify the information submitted by you and/or your parent(s) on the FAFSA.
 Schools are prohibited from awarding/disbursing financial aid until the verification process is completed by the Office of Financial Aid.